spiral/docs/docs/en/websockets/configuration.md

 ## Installation

-Register the Bootloader `Spiral\RoadRunnerBridge\Bootloader\CentrifugoBootloader` in your application.
+At first, you need to install the [spiral/roadrunner-bridge](../start/server.md#roadrunner-bridge) package.

-After installing the package, you need to add the bootloader from the package to your application.
+Once the package is installed, you can add the `Spiral\RoadRunnerBridge\Bootloader\CentrifugoBootloader` to the list of
+bootloaders:

 ```php app/src/Application/Kernel.php
 protected const LOAD = [